 The Logitech G613 is a good gaming keyboard.
 Its Romer-G tactile switches have a short pre-travel distance and a low actuation force, which makes the keyboard feel responsive.
-It's also fairly well-built, but the lack of backlighting may be troublesome for some who play late at night, in the dark.See our Gaming recommendations
+Unfortunately, the build quality is just okay, and the lack of backlighting may be troublesome for those who play late at night, in the dark.

 The Logitech G613 is rather large and heavy.
-It has a non-removable wrist-rest, which makes it bigger than most other keyboards.
+It has a non-removable wrist rest, which makes it bigger than most other keyboards.

 The Logitech G613 comes with a cable, but it only serves as an extender for the receiver.
 You don't plug it in the keyboard.